-Regarding interactions withbiota and impacts the Arctic is no different than other marine areas.
-Organisms in the Arctic have been documented to ingest, get entangledand raft on marine debris and microplastics.
-In addition, through ingestion and entanglement, organisms contribute to the redistribution of debris and microplastics within and across the different compartments of the Arctic marine environment.
-Seabirds is by far the group that is morerea afected by ingestion but cetaceans,some species of fish and invertebrates have also been documented to ingest plastic debris and microplastics.
+Regarding interactions with, and impacts on, biota, the Arctic is no different than other marine areas.
+Organisms in the Arctic have been documented to ingest, get entangled in, and raft on marine litter, including microplastics.
+In addition, through ingestion and entanglement, organisms contribute to the redistribution of litter within and across the different areas of the Arctic marine environment.
+Based on current understanding, seabirds compose the group with a higher proportion of individuals having ingested plastic particles.
+Cetaceans, as well as some species of fish and invertebrates, have also been documented to ingest plastic litter, including microplastics.
 Entanglement has been documented to affect pinnipeds, cetaceans, crustaceans and fish and even some terrestrial species.
-Despite growing number of studies, plastic ingestion and entanglement in the Arctic have been studied and documented at the individual level for a limited number of species and even less with regards to microplastic interaction.
-The potential consquences of ingestion and entanglement have been poorly studied and documented, with only a few studies being able to establish the link between the interaction with plastic and lethal or sublethal effects.
-The population consequences are largely unknown at present with only very few examples in which we have a notion of substantial effects at the population level.
+Despite a growing number of studies, plastic ingestion and entanglement in the Arctic have been studied and documented at the individual level for only a limited number of species and even less with regards to microplastic interaction.
+The potential consequences of ingestion and entanglement have been poorly studied and documented, and only a few studies have established a link between the interaction with plastic and lethal or sublethal effects.
+The population consequences are largely unknown at present, with only very few examples in which we have a notion of substantial effects at the population level.

-The existing and potential socioeconomic impacts of marine litter and microplastics in the Arctic are linked to impacts in the fisheries and aquaculture sectors, tourism, cultural and ascetic values and practices and associated to the costs of shoreline cleanups.
+The existing and potential socioeconomic impacts of marine litter, including microplastics, in the Arctic are linked to impacts in the fisheries and aquaculture sectors, tourism, cultural and aesthetic values and practices and associated to the costs of shoreline cleanups.

-The focus placed so far on the study of marine litter and microplastics has not led to the stablishment of formal monitoring programs that cover all the sources, pathways, compartments and impacts of this environmental challenge.
-There are nevertheless some examples of monitoring programs being used in neighboring areas or even within the Arctic marine region that cover some of these and provide a baseline.
+The focus placed so far on the study of marine litter, including microplastics, has not led to the establishment of formal monitoring programs that cover all the sources, pathways, compartments and impacts of this environmental challenge.
+There are nevertheless some examples of monitoring programs being used in neighboring areas and overlapping with the Arctic marine region that cover some of these and provide a reference baseline.

-TheeThe literature review has allowed synthesizingingsynthesizing available information across different regions of the Arctic marine environment, while also highlighted numerous knowledge gaps.

-PAME recommends developing a regional action plan on marine litter in the Arctic.
-Based on the suitability of knowledge, and recognizing that an Action Plan can be modified over time as more knowledge is accumulated, an Action Plan could consider the following areas, now or in the future:
+There is a need for a more comprehensive knowledge on Arctic-specific marine litter sources and pathways and its effects on the Arctic marine evironment.
+Thus, developing a regional action plan on marine litter in the Arctic is timeliy, recognizing that an Action Plan can be modified over time as more knowledge is accumulated.

-Knowledge Gaps

-Monitoring/Science

-Education and Outreach

-Removal Actions

-Action to combat sea and land based sources.

-Developing a monitoring program as part of, or parallel to, the development of a regional action plan is of great importance in gaining knowledge and information.
+Developing a monitoring program as part of, or parallel to, the development of a regional action plan is of great importance in gaining further knowledge and information.
+In addition, a monitoring program will allow building further the baseline for the assessment of the effectiveness of measures included in the action plan.

 Annexes

 Annex I: Governance Frameworks

+Annex II: Literature review tables

 List of References